code-for-coffee/OsakaUx_CNR101x/1_higher_cognitive_function_and_language/README.md

 - Reconsider "language" itself.
 - Think about "language" and the brain.
 - *The Symbolic Species: The Co-evolution of language and the brain* by Terrance W. Deacon, 1998.

+#### How to design robots that speak language?

+- How do we have robots that evolve to understand language?
+- How do they form cognitive functions?